WillKWL/2023_IMI_BIGDataAIHUB/Task2A/README.md

   - Target variable = risk rating
 - Challenges in this task
   - We need a model that performs neither classification nor regression but ranking
-  - We need a metric that can evaluate our model's performance in ranking
+  - We need a metric that can best evaluate our model's performance in ranking
 - Use case
-  - Instead of resorting to a binary decision to deny a customer access to banking services, we can leverage the customer's risk score to allow access to a certain extent.
+  - Instead of resorting to a binary decision that could only lead to either allowing or denying a customer's access to banking services, we can leverage the customer's risk score to allow access to a certain extent.
 For instance,
   - How long to freeze the customer's account?
   - How much monitoring to apply to the customer's activities?
-  - What types of activity to provide access to the customer?
+  - What range of services are safe to open the access to the customer?
 - Business terminology
   - [FINTRAC indicators](https://fintrac-canafe.canada.ca/guidance-directives/transaction-operation/indicators-indicateurs/fin_mltf-eng#s8) of a high-risk customer include:
     - Anonymity (having multiple transactions below the reporting threshold amount)
-    - Speed over cost-effectiveness (splitting a single large wires transfer into multiple wire transfers)
+    - Speed over cost-effectiveness (splitting a single large wire transfers into multiple wire transfers of smaller amounts so the transfers would not attract attention)

 ## 2) Data Understanding